vulcan-dev/docgen/README.md

 The descriptions are optional for both the arguments and return values.

-`@function` is not optional, this may change in the future.
+`@function` is for overwriting the function name, it will find it by default.

 `@param` takes the following: "name:type optional_description".
 Where you see `<opt>`, that's just a way for us to specify that parameter is optional.
 It will be removed.